pritishraj04/delhi-lounge-new-menu/README.md

 - `metrics`: Structured string containing weight, calories, and pricing information
 - `image`: URL or path to the image
 - `chefSpecial`: Boolean value (true/false) indicating if the item is a chef's special
+- `mustTry` : Boolean value (true/false) indicating if the item is a must try
 - `allergens`: Semicolon-separated list of allergens (e.g., "Dairy;Nuts;Gluten")

 #### Metrics Format